#AI and Warfare – Oxford Panel Discussion

 Would Socialism Work?

 There are meany, messy paths, but let’s look at ideas.
 Whenever #socialism is discussed, there’s a flurry of objections, claiming it’s unworkable and impractical.
-Many of these objections stem from misconceptions or outright falsehoods.
+Many of these objections stem from misconceptions or simple falsehoods.
 One common misconception is that socialism lacks the capacity for #innovation.
 Let’s walk this path to see what we find.

 Socioeconomic Systems and Innovation: